Best Tactical Knives in 2022

 The Gerber brand was established back in 1939 in Portland, Oregon and has since gone on to develop an Internationally recognised reputation when it comes to manufacturing high quality problem solving products for hunters, soldiers and tradesmen alike.
 Innovation and design are at the heart of all Gerber knives and this Assisted Opening fine edge knife is no exception with its advanced mechanism allowing for fast, one-handed deployment when you need it the most.

-This knife feels good to hold and handle, It’s light weight but sturdy featuring quality G-10 steel which means its highly durable and impervious to rust and adverse weather conditions.
+Gerber Contrast AO Knife feels good to hold and handle, It’s light weight but sturdy featuring quality G-10 steel which means its highly durable and impervious to rust and adverse weather conditions.
 It’s been intelligently and smartly designed to both look and perform well.
 With its matte black handle and contrasting blade this tactical utilitarian style knife keeps a low profile.
 Don’t be fooled by its light weight handling either, it really can tackle all kinds of heavy duty jobs and with its pocket clip for easy carrying, you literally won’t want to leave home without this knife by your side.
+Make sure you also check out Karambit Knives guide for more great products like this.

 Assisted Opening 2.0 mechanism for fast one handed operation